jonesd/docker-presentation/slides.md

 ---

-## Run node application
+## Share code with rest container
-+ Containers start isolated from the host so we will need to provide access to our code
++ Containers start isolated from the host so we will need to provide access to our server.js code
++ Use the following docker run arguments
-+ Run with the `-v` volume argument to map the host file system current directory to the container's /usr/src/app directory
+ + `-v` volume argument to map the host file system current directory to the container's /usr/src/app directory
-+ The `-w` argument sets the container's working directory to /usr/src/app
+ + `-w` argument sets the container's working directory to /usr/src/app

 ---

 ## Install npm dependencies
 + First we will install the expressjs and its dependencies
++ Start a new container to execute 'npm install'
+ + Container starts without delay as image/executable already downloaded to host

 ```
 $ docker run -it --rm --name rest \